yagasoft/Logger/README.md

   + Flush entries to the file automatically
   + Key text is stylised
   + Wrap words in '`' character to colour them
+	+ Post sequence of coloured strings, whether passed separate or in the same string.
   + Parses exceptions
   + Export log to HTML or text file
   + Auto scrolling stops when manually scrolling, and resumes when scrolled to bottom again